gemfire/spring-data-for-vmware-gemfire/documentation/reference/samples.md

 for Spring
 [components](https://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#beans-annotation-config).

-The cache configuration defines the GemFire cache, a region, and for illustrative purposes, a `CacheListener` that acts as a logger.
+The cache configuration defines the [vmware-gemfire-short-name] cache, a region, and for illustrative purposes, a `CacheListener` that acts as a logger.

 The main beans are `HelloWorld` and `CommandProcessor`, which rely on